 Welcome to Year 6!
 We are really pleased with how well all the children have settled in and got used to our new routines.
 Please do not hesitate to get in touch with any questions you may have.
-We are hoping to have a fantastic year and give pupils as many of the usual Year 6 experiences and opportunities as possible.
-Please find below the important information you need:
+We are hoping to all have a fantastic year!
+We are also really looking forward to seeing some of you at our first year group Mass on the 29th September.
+We also have a start of school year Mass on the 22nd September.
+Please find below further important information you will need:

 We will start giving Year 6 home learning next week.
-Homework will be given out on a Friday, and will be due in by the following Friday.
-This will usually comprise of a reading comprehension, maths, spelling and grammar, linked to our learning from the week.
-Most of the homework will take place on Google Classroom.
-It is very important that home learning is in school by Friday, as we mark the work together with the children and check in class.
+Homework will be given out on a Monday in Year 6 Yellow and a Tuesday in Year 6 Blue.
+Homework will usually comprise of a reading comprehension, maths, spelling and grammar and is usually linked to our learning from the week.
+Homework will be completed in homework folders.
+It is very important that home learning is in school by Monday, as we mark the work together with the children and check in class.
 If your child is struggling with any of their home learning, please encourage them to come and speak to one of the Year 6 team about it so we can help them.

 As you may be aware, your child has been given a homework diary.
 We give pupils in Year 6 these diaries in order to develop their independence and organisational skills ready for secondary school.
 At the very least we expect pupils to record what reading they have done at home (book title and pages – minimum of 20 minutes daily).
 They can choose to also write about their day if they wish, make notes of what homework they have been given and things they need to remember for school.
 Homework diaries should be brought into school each day and will be checked regularly.